 Once the above criteria have been reviewed and the constant torque spring can be located or extrapolated from the design charts, a spring part number can be introduced.
 Our system for assigning part numbers to designs is simple.
 The part number identifies the following:

 - The letter from the selected life table

 - The thickness of the spring in mils

 - The letter code of the width of the spring (taken from the charts)

 - The overall length in inches

-Please note that we do not rely on the part numbers for exact specifications.
-Rather, these are used to distinguish the part from the others that we produce.
+Please note that we don’t rely on the part numbers for exact specifications.
+They only distinguish the part from the others that we produce.
 Individual specifications, even if they vary slightly from the standard charts, are captured within the description.
 This explanation is a general overview of the part numbers that may be generated for you.

 Interested in constant torque springs?
 We’re a a preferred global supplier of custom springs.
 We’re recognized for our superior capabilities, from fully custom designs to mass production.
 Using innovative engineering, machinery, and tooling, we deliver effective spring solutions for even the most challenging applications.
 Check out our inventory!

 If you have any questions about capabilities or would like to discuss your unique needs with one of our experts, don’t hesitate to contact us.Contact Us